-Nayanthara And Vignesh Sivan Offer Prayers At Bagavathi Amman And Madurai Temple; Pictures Go Viral
+Nayanthara And Vignesh Shivn Offer Prayers At Bagavathi Amman And Madurai Temples; Pictures Go Viral

-Kollywood's favorite couple Nayanthara and Vignesh Shivan was spotted visiting number of temples in the past few days.
-The couple visited Bagavathi Amman temple in Kanyakumari and Madurai temple recently.
-Several pictures of the couple in temple started surfacing on various fan pages in the internet, even though Vignesh Sivan hasn't posted them on his Instagram handle.
+Kollywood's favourite couple Nayanthara and Vignesh Shivn were spotted visiting a number of temples in the past few days.
+The couple visited Bagavathi Amman temple in Kanyakumari and the Madurai Meenakshi Amman temple recently.
+Several pictures of the couple in the temples started surfacing on various fan pages on the internet though Vignesh Shivn hadn't posted them on his Instagram handle.

 Nayanthara is shooting in Kanyakumari for her next flick 'Mookuthi Amman'.
-Directed by RJ Balaji, the film is scheduled for 2020 release.
+Directed by RJ Balaji, the film is scheduled for a 2020 release.

 In the photos, Nayanthara was seen wearing a white kurta and pyjama, tying up her hair into a bun.
 Vignesh and Nayanthara were wearing a green religious shroud, with tikka on their foreheads.
 The couple didn't hesitate to pose with some of the temple officials.
 It is reported that, the couple visited the Bagavathi Amman temple last night.
-Several other photos of the couple at Madurai Temple have also surfaced on social media.
+Several other photos of the couple at the Madurai temple have also surfaced on social media.

-There are rumors that the duo is all set to tie the knot soon.
-Nayanthara fell in love with Vignesh while shooting for her film 'Naanum Rowdy Dhaan', which was directed by her beau Vignesh Sivan.
+There are rumours that the duo is all set to tie the knot soon.
+Nayanthara fell in love with Vignesh while shooting for her film 'Naanum Rowdy Dhaan'.
 The couple began dating after the movie release, and was eventually spotted together in many public events.
-It is Vignesh Sivan, who gives regular updates of his love life.
+It is Vignesh Shivn, who gives regular updates on his love life.
 Vignesh updates fans by posting pictures of him along with Nayanthara on his Instagram handle.
-The couple seemed to enjoy number of foreign trips lately.
+The couple seemed to enjoy a number of foreign trips lately.

-Nayanthara is collaborating with Vignesh Sivan for her next flick 'Netrikann'.
-Vignesh Sivan is producing the film, which is the official remake of Korean thriller 'Blind'.
-Nayanthara will play the role of a visually impaired woman.
-The film rolled on floors on September 15 this year and it is expected to hit the screens next year.
+Nayanthara is collaborating with Vignesh Shivn for her next flick 'Netrikann'.
+Vignesh is producing the film, which is the official remake of Korean thriller 'Blind'.
+Nayanthara will play the role of a visually-impaired woman.
+The film rolled on floors on September 15 this year and is expected to hit the screens next year.

-Nayanthara will be seen on screen soon pairing with Superstar Rajinikanth in 'Darbar'.
+Nayanthara will be seen on screen soon, pairing with Superstar Rajinikanth in 'Darbar'.
 The film is slated for a Pongal release.

 Also Read: